Meet the Teacher

 She began her studies at age 7 with Constance Sellards, and followed the Suzuki Method.

-She has been teaching Suzuki piano, Spanish, English as a Second/Foreign Language, and working with children for over 10 years.
+She has been teaching Suzuki piano, Spanish, English as a Second/Foreign Language, and working with children of all ages for over 10 years.

 Sasha holds a Music Theory and Piano Certificate of Merit (CA) Level 5, a degree in Linguistics with a minor in Spanish, and is passionate about music theory, ear training, and proper technique.